-- A. General Background Information In this section, the state should include basic information about the demonstration, such as: - 1.
-The issue/s that the state is trying to address with its section 1115 demonstration and/or expenditure authorities, the potential magnitude of the issue/s, and why the state selected this course of action to address the issue/s (e.g., a narrative on why the state submitted an 1115 demonstration proposal). - 2.
-The name of the demonstration, approval date of the demonstration, and period of time covered by the evaluation; - 3.
-A brief description of the demonstration and history of the implementation, and whether the draft Evaluation Design applies to an amendment, extension, renewal, or expansion of, the demonstration; - 4.
-For renewals, amendments, and major operational changes: A description of any changes to the demonstration during the approval period; the primary reason or reasons for the change; and how the Evaluation Design was altered or augmented to address these changes. - 5.
-Describe the population groups impacted by the demonstration.
+- A. General Background Information; - B. Evaluation Questions and Hypotheses; - C. Methodology; - D. Methodological Limitations; - E. Attachments. - A. General Background Information In this section, the state should include basic information about the demonstration, such as: - 1.
+The issues that the state is trying to address with the approved section 1115 demonstration waivers and expenditure authorities, the potential magnitude of the issues, and why the state selected this course of action to address the issues (e.g., a narrative on why the state submitted a section 1115 demonstration application). - 2.
+The name of the demonstration, approval date of the demonstration, and period of time covered by the evaluation. - 3.
+A description of the population groups impacted by the demonstration. - 4.
+A brief description of the demonstration and history of its implementation, and whether the draft Evaluation Design applies to an amendment, extension, or expansion of, the demonstration. - 5.
+For extensions, amendments, and major operational changes: a description of any changes to the demonstration during the approval period; the primary reason or reasons for the change; and how the Evaluation Design was altered or augmented to address these changes.